 The School of Music has acquired land and prepared preliminary plans to construct a building that will welcome music lovers to concerts and train future generations of performers, researchers and educators.

-Tandem Press is an artistic laboratory where internationally recognized artists, Tandem’s master printers and UW-Madison students undertake creative exploration and experimentation.
-It is one of only three professional fine art presses affiliated with a university in the United States.
+The Tandem Press is an artistic laboratory where internationally recognized artists, Tandem’s master printers and UW-Madison students undertake creative exploration and experimentation.
+It is one of only three professional fine art presses affiliated with a university in the country.